awsdocs/aws-direct-connect-user-guide/doc_source/using-tags.md

 ## Working with Tags<a name="working-with-tags"></a>

+After you create any of the following resources, you can use the AWS Direct Connect console to add and remove tags\.
++ Connections: For more information, see [Updating a Connection](updateconnection.md)\.
++ Virtual Interfaces: For more information, see [Adding or Removing Virtual Interface Tags](modify-tags-vif.md)\.
++ Link aggregation group For more information, see [Updating a LAG](update-lag.md)

-Currently, you can work with tags using the AWS Direct Connect API, the AWS CLI, the AWS Tools for Windows PowerShell, or an AWS SDK only\.
-To apply or remove tags, you must specify the Amazon Resource Name \(ARN\) for the resource\.
+You can add, remove or describe tags using the AWS Direct Connect API, the AWS CLI, the AWS Tools for Windows PowerShell, or an AWS SDK only\.
+When you use these tools to manage tags, you must specify the Amazon Resource Name \(ARN\) for the resource\.
 For more information, see [Amazon Resource Names \(ARNs\) and AWS Service Namespaces](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html) in the *Amazon Web Services General Reference*\.

 **To add a tag using the AWS CLI**